 Gasoline prices in Rhode Island are down three cents this week, according to AAA Northeast.

-AAA Northeast’s February 17 survey of prices in Rhode Island finds self-serve, regular unleaded averaging $2.46 per gallon.
-Rhode Island’s price is 3 cents above the national average of $2.43.
-A year ago at this time, the average price in Rhode Island was 17 cents lower at $2.29 per gallon.
+AAA Northeast’s March 2 survey of prices in Rhode Island finds self-serve, regular unleaded averaging $2.43 per gallon.
+Rhode Island’s price is the same as the national average.
+A year ago at this time, the average price in Rhode Island was 7 cents lower at $2.36 per gallon.

 Today’s local gas prices and their ranges are as follows:

 $2.43 ($2.29-$2.59) Regular Unleaded